 Do I Need A Visa To Travel To Vietnam?

-Any visitor coming to Vietnam will need to organize and look at your Vietnam travel visa before entering Vietnam.
-There are several ways to obtain a Vietnamese visa at the 1) Vietnamese Embassy, 2) online through an agent, or 3) visa at the border.
-In some circumstances and for some nationalities, Vietnam also offers some visa-free exemptions.
+Any visitor coming to Vietnam must organize and look at a Vietnam travel visa before entering Vietnam.
+There are several ways to obtain a Vietnamese visa 1) through the Vietnamese Embassy, 2) online through an agent, or 3) a visa at the border.
+In some circumstances and for some nationalities, Vietnam also offers visa-free exemptions.

 You can discover more by reading our blog Vietnam Travel Visa, What You Need to Know Before You Go by clicking here.